-Many different types of organizations of all sizes are now using digital signage to engage and inform their employees and visitors.
+Many different types of organizations of all sizes are now using digital signs to engage and inform their employees and visitors.
 Some are using it to great effect, while others don’t see any appreciable improvement in communications.
-There are many ways to succeed at digital signage.
-And a few very clear ways to fail.
+There are many ways to succeed and some very clear ways to fail at digital signage:

 1. Visually Confusing